 The amount due from a joint venture is unsecured, interest-bearing at 0.42% per month and repayable in 2024.
-As at 31 December 2022, the loss allowance was assessed to be minimal.
+The balance is assessed to be credit-impaired and the ECL is calculated based on lifetime basis and an impairment loss of HK\$2,750,000 (2022: Nil) was recognised to profit or loss during the year.